BuildingInfoSys/zeroshot_attribute_extraction/README.md

 ## Citing Our Paper(TODO)
 ```
-@InProceedings{TODO,
+@inproceedings{pan2024zero,
-  title = {Zero-shot Building Attribute Extraction from Large-Scale Vision and Language Models},
+  title={Zero-shot Building Attribute Extraction from Large-Scale Vision and Language Models},
-  author = {Pan, Fei and Jeon, Sangryul and Wang, Brian and Mckenna, Frank and Yu, Stella},
+  author={Pan, Fei and Jeon, Sangryul and Wang, Brian and Mckenna, Frank and Yu, Stella X},
-  booktitle = {IEEE/CVF Winter Conference on Applications of Computer Vision (WACV)},
+  booktitle={Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision},
-  year = {2024}
+  pages={8647--8656},
+  year={2024}
 }
 ```